aelozen/aelozen/README.md

 * located_in: Greater DC Area
 * education:
     [
-        "MITxPRO Professional Certificate in Coding: Full Stack Development with MERN", "Bachelor of Science in Biology, George Washington University", "Bachelor of Arts in Psychology, George Washington University", ]
+        "Bachelor of Science in Biology, George Washington University", "Bachelor of Arts in Psychology, George Washington University", ]